 A strong point in the Bordeaux wine area: this family business has been passed from mother to daughter since 1881.

-The "Vic" estate and its house were bought by the Roussereau brothers at an auction before the marriage between Miss Dumas and one of the brothers.
+The "Vic" estate and its house were bought by the Roussereau brothers before the marriage between Miss Dumas and one of the brothers.

 Inheritance of a vineyard covering 3.5 hectares.